Cinnamoon-dev/Vimrc/README.md

 - $ - end of the line
 - number`<ENTER>` - Go to the line number
 - w - go to the beginning of the next word
+- W - go to the beginning of the next word ignoring special characters
-- e - go to the end of the next word
+- e - go to the end of the current or the next word
+- E - go to the end of the current or the next word ignoring special characters
 - b - go back to the beginning of the current word or to the end of the previous word
+- B - go back to the beginning of the current word or to the end of the previous word ignoring special characters

 ### Screen Movement
 - zz/z. - move current line to the center of the screen